 The NSW Government is committed to developing Penrith Lakes as a destination to play, relax, work and visit.

-These changes help strengthen and streamline the development assessment process, facilitate development in the area and deliver the Penrith Lakes Scheme.
+The changes we’ve made will help strengthen and streamline the development assessment process, facilitate development in the area and deliver the Penrith Lakes Scheme.

-Following over 9 years of cooperation with the major landowner of the Penrith Lakes Scheme, Penrith Lakes Development Corporation, the department has endorsed the Penrith Lakes Water Management Plan (WMP).
+Following more than nine years of cooperation with the major landowner of the Penrith Lakes Scheme, Penrith Lakes Development Corporation, the department has endorsed the Penrith Lakes Water Management Plan (WMP).

 The WMP is based on research and evidence and ensures good water quality and adequate water quantity for the 723 ha of lakes and the planned 32 ha of wetlands and smaller water bodies at Penrith Lakes.